Ploux/oe-nmt/report.md

 All three models use a similar preprocessing pipeline.
 The dataset begins in the format of Old English->tab->Modern English.
 Punctuation is removed, and all words are lowercased.
 The pickle API is then used to serialize the dataset.

 ## Models
-1. The RNN model
+1. RNN model

-[figure]
+[figure Plot-of-Model-Graph-for-NMT.png]

-2. The RNN with attention model
+2. RNN with attention model

-[figure]
+[figure attention]]

-3. The transformer model
+3. transformer model

-[figure]
+[transformer - encoding figure]

+[transformer - decoding figure]
 ## Parameters

 [NITISH throw this into a table]